kaxonomy/kaxonomy/README.md

 ## Contact Me

-If you'd like to learn more about my experience or discuss your project needs, don't hesitate to reach out to me directly.
-You can [email me](mailto:aaron@kaxon.dev) or connect with me on [LinkedIn](https://www.linkedin.com/in/aaronbotto/).
+If you'd like to learn more about my experience or discuss your project needs, don't hesitate to reach out.
+You can [email](mailto:aaron@kaxon.dev) or connect with me on [LinkedIn](https://www.linkedin.com/in/aaronbotto/).

-Thank you for visiting!
+Thanks for visiting!